ElectroBoy404NotFound/pico-uMIPS/README.md

 GND       | PSRAM 2 | VSS

 5. Now the Circuit is ready to be flashed and run Linux!
+5. Now the Circuit is ready to be flashed and run Linux!

 PCB:
+1. Solder the Raspberry Pi Pico to the PCB according to the footprint
+2. Solder the Micro SD Card Slot according to the footprint
+3. Solder the PSRAM Chips according to the footprint
+4. Solder Male headers as shown on silkscreen if required (For debugging)
+5. Now the Circuit is ready to be flashed and run linux!
 1. Solder the Raspberry Pi Pico to the PCB according to the footprint
 2. Solder the Micro SD Card Slot according to the footprint
 3. Solder the PSRAM Chips according to the footprint